top of page

 Food Waste Hierarchy

-Solutions that reduce food waste before it is created
+We need solutions that reduce food waste before it is created

 Innovative Ideas